Strands For Trans

 Trans men and women sat down for candid interviews and shared their stories about the fear, humiliation and rejection they face when getting a simple haircut.

-Barba offered complimentary Pink, White & Blue stylings, a signature look inspired by the colors of the trans flag, for supporters to rock during Pride Month.
+Barba offered complimentary pink, white and blue stylings, a signature look inspired by the colors of the trans flag, for supporters to rock during Pride Month.
 It was the first time hair color was used as a media vehicle in a public service campaign.

 Named “One of 100 Most Influential People in the World” by Time Magazine, fashion icon Marc Jacobs dropped by Barba to lend his enthusiastic support to the movement.
 He shared #StrandsForTrans and the signature pink, white & blue look to 2.5 million of his fans on Instagram and Twitter.

-What started as an initiative to help the trans community feel welcome and accepted, sparked a trend of inclusivity that spread further and faster than we ever could have imagined.
+What started as an initiative to help the trans community feel welcome and accepted, sparked a trend of inclusivity that spread further and faster than anyone could have imagined.
+Within two weeks, trans-friendly barbershops and salons popped up in all 50 states, even the red ones.
+Today, safe spaces continue to spread across North America and Europe.